-Early data from Southern Africa suggests that Omicron is more transmissible than Delta, given that Omicron has quickly replaced Delta and is now 75% of cases sequenced in South Africa.
-South African officials report more reinfections with Omicron in people previously infected and more post-vaccine infections with Omicron compared to previous variants, so there is also early suggestion that there may be some immune evasion.
+South African officials report more reinfections with Omicron in people previously infected, suggesting some evasion to infection-induced immunity.
+International lab scientists also report partial evasion to vaccine-induced antibodies compared to earlier variants.
 Thus far, vaccines are still expected to retain some efficacy against severe illness and death.
 As of December 1, no deaths have been reported yet from the Omicron variant.